joshmerritt/WebsiteAnimation/README.md

     X Add invisible rectangle for each menu item
-    X Add in collision filtering so ball bounces on applicable menu item when made X Add invisible side bars to prevent reaching menu other than through goal _ Refactor HTML elements to be added when they are displayed, rather than having multiple elements hidden _ Test side wall permibility
+    X Add in collision filtering so ball bounces on applicable menu item when made X Add invisible side bars to prevent reaching menu other than through goal X Refactor HTML elements to be added when they are displayed, rather than having multiple elements hidden _ Add in close button
+    _ Add in reset button
+    _ When detail page is closed, reset all balls
+    _ Add doubleclick to allow for opening of item
+    _ Test side wall permibility
     _ Refactor Reset logic
     _ Build display page to appear like the imageball is simply expanded to allow for full view of the page _ Need to fix arrow rotation
+    _ Add double click ability to menu, display applicable subset of balls _ Prompt that double clicking is okay
+    _ Add some special effect when a ball is made